dylanmackb9/ImageColorClassifier/README.md

 K-fold Cross Validation was used to evaluate model performance on hyper-parameters:  activation function, learning rate, number of training epochs, kernel, and stride.
 A simple Grid Search algorithm was used to optimize hyper-parameters.

-The purpose of this was to practice deep learning techniques with simple images, and to compare traditional neural networks with convolutional neural networks in performance and computation time.